-By the end of the course, students should be able to:
+Students who pass this course should be able to:

-- 1. Be familiar with some of the systems of western philosophy such as idealism, realism, and existentialism; - 2.
-Have an understanding of theories of meaning and existence; - 3.
-Be aware of metaphysical presuppositions of some of the contemporary philosophers such as Frege, Russell and Quine; - 4.
-Compare and contrast the arguments of philosophers.
+- 1. Be familiar with some of the systems of Indian, Chinese and Māori philosophy - 2.
+Be aware of their metaphysical and ethical positions; - 3.
+Compare and contrast the arguments of philosophers from different standpoints